matttgregg/adv2022/README.md

  * Switching between types hasn't been as painful as I at first thought.
 As long as you keep things straight in your head, the explicit conversions are fairly natural.
  * GHC seems fairly efficient.
 I mention because today I could see that running my solution today in GHCI was noticably slower than in GHC.
 But, that's still ~a second vs ~100ms in ghc.
 Although the code that I wrote wasn't that efficient, it's still well within practical requirements without heavy tweaks.
 I have previously worried about Haskell performance without extreme tuning, but in practice it hasn't been that difficult.
 Sensible and idiomatic choices seem to get you a long way.

+ ## Day 12

+ It's not AoC without some pathfinding, and today we reach it.
+It's a pleasantly non-contrived version, with the constraints on gradient ascent being quite natural.
+And it naturally lends to some quite pretty algorithms.

+ The second part is interesting.
+If you've implemented the first part 'fast enough' then the second part can be handled relatively naively.
+That's what I did, and I hit solutions in under 2 seconds.
+On the other hand, it's likely that there's a whole number of fairly cool code improvements that could be done.
+Particularly avoiding going back to ground level, and probably storing information between runs.

+ But otherwise, pretty nice.
+Haskell still behaving itself - I didn't need to worry excessively about performance and things are still working quite happily.
+Again, the interactive environment is very handy to work with.
+It allowed me to catch myself doing diagonal moves in my iniitial implementation today.